 There will be one or more mid-course updates (joint between C&S Program Administrator and MTA) to re-evaluate forecasted savings and update baselines as necessary, likely associated with new data becoming available.

-There will be an ex-post evaluation to determine total savings and attribution of savings to C&S and MTA when C&S are included in individual MTI logic models.
+There will be an ex-post evaluation to determine total savings and attribution of savings to C&S and MTA (after subtracting RA) when C&S are included in individual MTI logic models.

 Assuming a Delphi process is used during the ex-post evaluation, the scope of the Delphi will include all ratepayer funded activities that intentionally target a C&S adoption